ASHINEDU ART ADVOCATE (AAA)

 This platform does not claim to achieve a complete overview, but to present content that I come in contact with, which resonates with me and which I would like to support.

-This is not about excluding another group of people, but instead showing the diversity existing in this world.
+This is not about excluding another group of people, but about creating space for the visibility of otherwise underrepresented creatives.